xyz189411yt/C4MMD/README.md

 python data_divide.py
 ```

 It should be noted that we have given a example in this file to showcase our data processing method.
-You can also use a data format as you wish, but just ensure that the final data format is same with [data](/data) to execute the final training process.
+You can also use a data format as you wish, but just ensure that the final data format should be same with [data](/data) to execute the final training process.

 ### Step2: CoT module for MLLM